muzny/tiletothetop/README-DEV.md

      git push heroku master

 Check it out at [http://tiletothetop.herokuapp.com](http://tiletothetop.herokuapp.com)

+It may take a few seconds to load initially.
+This is because we're on a free plan and Heroku idles our dyno after an hour of inactivity.
+It should only cause a few seconds delay for the first request as the dyno starts up.

 #TODO
 * Currently gunicorn isn't being used as the production webserver because it doesn't find